hariszaf/pema-tutorials/MDWAO_hands_on.md

 Now you just need to wait for PEMA to run your analysis.

-Im the meanwhile you may have a thorough look on the `parameters.tsv` file and all the parameters there.
+In the meanwhile you may have a thorough look on the [`parameters.tsv`](https://github.com/hariszaf/pema-mdawo/blob/main/my_analysis/parameters.tsv) file and all the parameters there.
 As already mentioned this is the key-bone of PEMA as it allows the user to specify exactly what it takes to tune the best way an analysis.

-It is strongly suggested to visit the documentation sites of the tools invoked for a thourough description of the parameters.
+We strongly suggest to visit the documentation sites of the tools invoked, for a thourough description of the parameters.